ravitejam2307/ravitejam2307/README.md

 **Talking about Personal Stuffs:**

-- 🔭 I’m currently studying MCA.
+- 🔭 Cloud Engineer at Pi Datacenters
-- 🌱 I’m currently learning SQL,Java.
 - 💬 Ask me about anything,I am happy to help
 - 📫 How to reach me: ...ravitejamuvvala23@gmail.com